-A debt review clearance certificate is a certificate that verifies that a consumer has satisfied all obligations under every credit agreement that was subject to debt review court order or debt review repayment agreement (excerpt mortgage loan).
+A debt review clearance certificate is a certificate that verifies that a consumer has satisfied all obligations under every credit agreement that was subject to a debt review court order or debt review repayment agreement.
 The issuing of a clearance certificate signals the end of a successful debt review process.
 The effect is that even if the consumer has a long-term agreement which was subject to debt review such as mortgage bond, they can obtain a clearance certificate after every other short-term credit agreement under debt review is paid in full.
 In terms of the National Credit Act (NCA) 34 of 2005, the debt counsellor and not a court, must issue a clearance certificate.

 A consumer under debt review can only be issued with a clearance certificate when: